Kong/insomnia-docs/docs/insomnia/unit-testing.md

 expect(item).to.have.property('id');
 ```

-### How do I test multiple requests in a single unit test?

-1. You can add additional requests, or target a specific request by pressing CTRL+Space while the unit test code area is focused, from the dropdown menu you can select to run the current selected request or a request by a specific id.
-2. When choosing to send a request by ID, you will be presented with a modal asking which request to send.
-3. The code editor will be pre-populated with the request/response boilerplate for the request selected.

-### How do I chain requests?
+### Chain Requests

-Chaining requests is as simple as following the request chaining guide, and then selecting the chained request from the **Select Request** dropdown.
+Refer to [Chaining Requests](/insomnia/chaining-requests) and select the chained request from the **Select Request** dropdown.

-### How do I change request values?

-Since unit tests rely on the requests and the selected environment under the debug tab, the only way to alter a request being made in a unit test is to alter the request, and its environment variables under the debug tab.

-### How can I debug my unit test?
+### Change Request Values

+Alter request values in the **Debug** tab.

+### Debug a Unit Test

 1. Open [DevTools](/insomnia/introduction-to-plugins#debug-in-the-insomnia-app).
-2. Open the **console** tab.
+1. Open the **console** tab.
 It should be open by default.

-Now that we have opened DevTools and have the console open, we can `console.log` values in our unit test to the console:
+You can now `console.log` values in your unit test to the console.

+Manually add the following JavaScript to an individual test.
+Access the JavaScript code editor by clicking the left-side dropdown arrow on a test.

 ```ts
 const response = await insomnia.send();